It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.7 Classification

 Up to this point we’ve been using a continuous, numeric target.
 But what about a categorical target?
 For example, what if we just had a binary target of whether a movie was good or bad?
-We will dive much more into classification models in our upcoming chapters, but it turns out that we can still formulate it as a linear model problem.
+We will dive much more into classification models in our upcoming chapters, but it turns out that we can still formulate it as a linear model.
 The main difference is that we use a transformation of our linear combination of features, using what is sometimes called a link function, and we’ll need to use a different objective function rather than least squares, such as the binomial likelihood, to deal with the binary target.
-This also means we’ll move away from R2 as a measure of model fit, and look at something else, like accuracy.
+This also means we’ll move away from R2 as a measure of model fit, and focus on something else, like accuracy.

 As soon as we move away from the standard linear model and use transformations of our linear predictor, simple coefficient interpretation becomes difficult, sometimes exceedingly so.
 We will explore more of these types of models and how to interpret them in later chapters (e.g. Chapter 7).